 We found 9 neurologists who accept 1199 near East Meadow, NY.

 Dr. Robin Smith is a specialist in pediatric neurology.
-Areas of expertise for Dr. Smith include peripheral neuropathy, migraine, and dystonia.
-Patient reviews placed Dr. Smith at an average of 4.0 stars out of 5.
-He honors several insurance carriers, including Coresource, Aetna EPO, and Blue Cross/Blue Shield.
-Before performing his residency at Long Island Jewish Medical Center, Dr. Smith attended the University of the Witwatersrand, Johannesburg for medical school.
+His clinical interests include peripheral neuropathy, migraine, and dystonia.
+He is rated highly by his patients.
+Dr. Smith honors Coresource, Aetna EPO, and Blue Cross/Blue Shield, in addition to other insurance carriers.
+After completing medical school at the University of the Witwatersrand, Johannesburg, he performed his residency at Long Island Jewish Medical Center.
 Dr. Smith (or staff) is conversant in Spanish and Afrikaans.
-Dr. Smith is professionally affiliated with North Shore University Hospital, Long Island Jewish (LIJ) Medical Center, and NYU Langone Medical Center.
-He is accepting new patients.
+His professional affiliations include North Shore University Hospital, Long Island Jewish (LIJ) Medical Center, and NYU Langone Medical Center.
+He welcomes new patients.

 Clinical interests: Facial Problems, Migraine, Attention Deficit Disorder, Autism, Epilepsy, Muscular Dystrophy, ...
 (Read more)